aws/aws-sdk-java-v2/services-custom/dynamodb-enhanced/README.md

     }
 ```

+The third-party Immutables library also has a [guide](https://immutables.github.io/dynamodb.html) for generating `@DynamoDBImmutable` classes.

 ### Non-blocking asynchronous operations
 If your application requires non-blocking asynchronous calls to
 DynamoDb, then you can use the asynchronous implementation of the